renatodinizc/dsa_rust/README.md

 ## Overview

-This project is a collection of different algorithms and data structures implemented in Rust.
-Currently, it includes implementations for three sorting algorithms (Bubble Sort, Selection Sort and Insertion Sort) and a custom hash map data structure.
-The project is intended to serve as a learning resource for those interested in algorithms and data structures using the Rust programming language.
+This Rust project is a collection of algorithms and data structures, ideal for those looking to explore these concepts in Rust.
+It includes efficient implementations of Bubble Sort, Selection Sort, Insertion Sort, and Quick Sort algorithms, alongside a custom hash map data structure.
+The project aims to be a valuable resource for learning and applying data structures and algorithms in Rust.

 ## Getting Started

-To run the project, make sure you have Rust installed on your machine.
-You can then clone this repository and navigate to the project directory.
+Ensure you have Rust installed on your system for running this project.
+Clone the repository and navigate to the project directory:

 ```bash
 git clone https://github.com/renatodinizc/dsa_rust.git